Communote/communote.github.io/doc/dev_preparation.md

 ## 1.1 Setup Java and Maven

 For building Oracle's JDK 8 and a current version of Maven 3 needs to be installed.
-To test whether the correct JDK is already installed you can open a command prompt and run the following command which should output the installed version.
+To test whether the correct JDK is already available you can open a command prompt and run the following command which should output the installed version.

 ```shell
 javac -version